-This guide describes how to import user data into Google Analytics and how to use that data to create remarketing audiences for AdWords.
+This guide describes how to import user data into Google Analytics and how to use that data to create remarketing audiences for Google Ads.

-Google Analytics provides a rich set of tools to analyze and segment your users, and create AdWords remarketing audiences when you've linked Google Analytics to AdWords.
+Google Analytics provides a rich set of tools to analyze and segment your users, and create Google Ads remarketing audiences when you've linked Google Analytics to Google Ads.
 Data import can be used to enhance user segmentation and remarketing audiences by allowing you to import and take advantage of user information stored outside of Google Analytics such as in CRM systems.

 This article uses the following Google Analytics technologies: